 Most partner institutions are quite satisfied with the DWS they use at the moment.
-The level of satisfaction with a DWS seems to depend on factors such as the availability of support; available functionalities; possibility to adapt and add functionalities; the ability to work with multiple users and real-time updating of the database.
+How satisfied they are with a DWS seems to depend on factors such as the availability of support; available functionalities; possibility to adapt and add functionalities; the ability to work with multiple users and real-time updating of the database.